jamesplease/zero-boilerplate-redux/README.md

 # Zero Boilerplate Redux

 A common criticism of Redux is that it requires writing a lot of boilerplate.
-This is an application that is meant to show a sophisticated CRUD webapp that is built using nearly zero Redux boilerplate.
+This is an application that is meant to show a sophisticated CRUD webapp built with React that is built using nearly zero Redux boilerplate.

 ### Technologies used